Lukas Dunner: Lower series

 Dunner started karting in 2014 when he was 12.
 He won the Eastern European Rotax Max Challenge Central championship twice, once in the junior category and one in the mini max category.
+In 2017 Dunner competed in Spanish F4 for MP Motorsport alongside Bent Viscaal, Christian Lundgaard, Nazim Azman and Marta García.
+The Austrian finished eighth in the standings with a best result of third at Navarra and Nogaro.